marciocafebabe/shopping-cidadao/README.md

-# CitizenShopping
+# shopping-cidadao
- Program to practice Arrays and repetition structures
+ Program to practice Arrays and repetition structures.